 Great Dane’s bite force has been measured at an average of 238 PSI.
-They are one of the tallest dog breeds in the world and have an impressive bite force PSI to match their incredible size!
+Great Dane is known as one of the tallest dog breeds in the world and have an impressive bite force PSI to match their incredible size!
 Commonly referred to as the ‘Apollo of dogs,’ the Great Dane is a great family dog and a loving companion.
 This breed grows to be 26-34 inches tall at the shoulder and weighs 100-200 pounds.

 They have a very high energy level, so exercise is necessary for these pups.
 They are easy to train and should be trained and socialized at a young age.